Gradient-Guided Exploration of Generative Model's Latent Space for Controlled Iris Image Augmentations: Solution Description

 \paragraph{Identity Preservation Loss:}

 Identity preservation is achieved by applying a set of iris recognition-specific filters $\mathcal{F}_\mathrm{iris}$ to extract iris features $\phi_{\mathrm{id}}$, namely:

-where $\psi(x)$ denotes Daugman's iris normalization function \cite{daugman1993high}, which maps the $640\times480$ iris image expressed in Cartesian to a fixed-size $512\times64$ representation in polar coordinate system, and $\mathcal{F}_\mathrm{iris}$ is composed of Gabor wavelets from the OSIRIS~\cite{othman2016osiris} and human perception-driven \cite{czajka2019domain} matchers.
+where $\psi(x)$ denotes Daugman's iris normalization function \cite{daugman1993high}, which maps the $640\times480$ iris image expressed in Cartesian to a fixed-size $512\times64$ representation in polar coordinate system, $\mathcal{F}_\mathrm{iris}$ is composed of Gabor wavelets from the OSIRIS~\cite{othman2016osiris} and human perception-driven \cite{czajka2019domain} matchers, and $\circledast$ denotes the convolution operation.
+The identity preservation loss is then defined as: